 Brave New World

 The relationship between Helmholtz and John, however, is a whole different animal.
 These men are equals.
 They share passion, intellectual curiosity, and an intense appreciation for high art.
-Well…almost.
-There was that unpleasant incident where Helmholtz laughs at Romeo and Juliet, but we've got to cut the guy some slack.
+Well… almost.
+There was that unpleasant incident where Helmholtz laughed at Romeo and Juliet, but we've got to cut the guy some slack.
 After all, he was conditioned just like everyone else in the World State.

 The big question is whether or not Helmholtz can overcome his conditioning to become a truly free man.
 After all, he definitely has his limitations.
 He can't imagine writing about love, jealousy, the family, or any of the other "smutty" things one finds in Shakespeare.
 Yet he insists he can find something else to write about; something that isn't incompatible with his worldview but that is still passionate, emotional, intense, and violent.
 The World Controller claims that there is no such thing.
 "If it were really like Othello nobody could understand it, however new it might be.
 And if were new, it couldn't possibly be like Othello."